-PERSIAN GIRLS (Penguin) AVAILABLE IN PAPERBACK and KINDLE
+PERSIAN GIRLS (Penguin) AVAILABLE IN PAPERBACK, KINDLE, and other ebooks

 "Persian Girls, reads like a novel -- suspenseful, vivid, heartbreaking.
 In "Persian Girls, Rachlin chronicles her choices and those made by her sisters, her mother and her aunts, throwing the door to her family's home wide open.
 Readers who follow her through will be wiser, and moved."

 Slected by Christopher Merrill, the Director of Iowa International Writing Program as one of the best four books of the year.
 "If you want to know what it was like to grow up in Iran this is the book to read.
 Rachlin, the author of five previous works of fiction, including the much acclaimed Foreigner, begins her story at the age of nine, when she was taken away from the only mother she had ever known—her aunt, as it happens—and returned to a family in which the prospects of her becoming a writer were, at best, dim.
 But her portrait of the artist in an Islamic country on the verge of dramatic change is filled with light."